salsferrazza/cquencer/README.md

 The `cquencer` accepts any data over its TCP port as a discrete message.

 TCP clients, upon sequencing of the message, are returned an ASCII-encoded sequence number as the only response.
+Messages sent with no content are returned the current sequence number and do not mutate the stream.

-The message sent to the multicast group is encoded as a nested [netstring](https://en.wikipedia.org/wiki/Netstring).
+The message sent to the multicast group is framed as a nested [netstring](https://en.wikipedia.org/wiki/Netstring).
 The entire contents of the multicast message is itself a netstring that is composed of two child netstrings.
 The first child netstring contains the sequence number.
 The second child netstring contains the original message bytes, undisturbed.
 For example:

 TCP Sender:
 ```
 % bin/sendr 3001
+? <RET>
+# 5:85636,
 ? hello world
-# 83761
+# 5:88485,
+?
 ```

 UDP Destination:
 ```
 % bin/destn 239.0.0.1 1234
-23:5:83761,11:hello world,,
+23:5:88485,11:hello world,,
 ```

 ## Why netstring?